learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Moving On

-When you're done with this lab type `learn test` to confirm you've passed all the tests.
+When you're done with this lab type `npm test` to confirm you've passed all the tests.

 ## Conclusion